-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program a service; or and/or YES □ b) Is it a review of a policy, program a service; and/or A GIA has been completed. that directly and significantly impacts the public ?
-NO ⊠ A GIA is not required.
+Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program ar service; or b) Is it a review of a policy, program ar service; that directly and significantly impacts the public? nd/or A GIA has been completed.
 Link to Gender Impact Assessment Not applicable